priyamtejaswin/nba-goat/README.md

 # nba-goat

 To find the **greatest-of-all-time** using statistics.
+I have created this repository to explore different methods for estimating relative skill of NBA teams.
 The complexity of methods increases according to the [standard, universally accepted W3D difficulty rating system](http://agentpalmer.com/wp-content/uploads/2014/10/Setting-your-Wolfenstein-3D-Difficulty-Level.jpg).
 You have been warned.

 ### Elo:
 https://nbviewer.jupyter.org/github/priyamtejaswin/nba-goat/blob/master/nb-elo_vanilla.ipynb